 Over the past several years, many learning trends have emerged that continue to impact the market for professional development and lifelong learning.
 Advances in learning technologies and methodologies provide new opportunities for L&D to design and deliver meaningful learning experiences that align with business objectives.
 As companies evolve to become digital businesses, they expect their learning organizations to also be more digital.

 In 2019, the stage is set for transformative moves as 2018’s digital learning developments continue to mature and converge.
-Trends such as integrating learning into work along with innovative and immersive technologies allow for endless possibilities to improve the learning experience.
+Learning trends such as integrating learning into work along with innovative and immersive technologies allow for endless possibilities to improve the learning experience.

-During a recent webinar with TrainingIndustry, I discussed a few of the questions learning professionals are asking and offered insights on the trends and innovative ways to help them achieve their business goals:
+During a recent webinar with TrainingIndustry, I discussed a few of the questions professionals are asking and offered insights on the learning technology trends that can help them achieve their business goals: